nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/adding-an-antivirus.md

 {{! /excerpt}}

+{{#> callout type='warning' }}
+This page describes the main principles and steps to integrate an antivirus with Nuxeo Platform.
+However this integration has never been implemented or tested by Nuxeo team.
+And it may require more efforts to plug all the services which manipulates files and blobs.
+{{/callout}}

 ## Main Guidelines

 One way to implement an antivirus scan for uploaded documents without any significant performance hit at creation time would be to: